 The world needs art and artists need to create.
 Art is an active and even passive part of the human existence.
 One that most every human, in every culture, engages and has a relationship with to some extent.
 From the music we listen to, the film and television performances that add laughter and comfort to our days, the thought-provoking ideas put forth by writers, the mesmerizing movement of dance, superhuman abilities demonstrated by athletes, the harmony of an orchestra and its members, to the escape into another time and place presented to us by a painting.
+Art can inspire, impel elevated action and make one not feel they are alone.
 These, and many others, are examples of the power of art.

 I work with artists who are just starting out to veteran, award-winning professionals in their field.

 Writing, Acting, Directing

 quick, 5-25-minute boosts before an audition or performance

 honest and constructive feedback on finished & in-progress work